BIOS1140/BIOS1140.github.io/docs/index.md

 ---
 title: "R tutorials for the course BIOS1140 at the University of Oslo"
-date: "2023-06-25"
+date: "2024-06-28"
 author: "Original tutorials written by Mark Ravinet.
-Revamped in 2021 by Even Sletteng Garvang and Solveig Brochmann."
+Revamped in 2021 by Even Sletteng Garvang and Solveig Brochmann.
+Revamped again in 2024 by Emily Enevoldsen and Marius F. Maurstad"
 site: bookdown::bookdown_site
 documentclass: book
 link-citations: yes